faseehahmed1/React-101-Project/README.md

 - Using CSS modules
 - Learnt how to use localStorage
 - User feedback for invalid inputs
+- Used Portals to render modal outside the DOM

 - `Assets` folder includes useful info such as Component Tree.